hamsof/PUCITChatBotFYP/README.md

 4. Flask

 ### Process
-model.py
+1. model.py
-  First using text processing and Naive Bayes train the dataset.
+  &emsp;First using text processing and Naive Bayes train the dataset.
-  Second pickle these two models separately app.py
+  &emsp;Second pickle these two models separately
+2. app.py
-  First get the input from user pass this text to text preprocessing pickle model then pass this pre processed text to Naive Bayes pickle file to see if it is ham or spam Email filtering system deployed on Heroku developed in Flask : https://emaildetectionsystem.herokuapp.com
+  &emsp;First get the input from user pass this text to text preprocessing pickle model &emsp;then pass this pre processed text to Naive Bayes pickle file to see if it is ham or spam Email filtering system deployed on Heroku developed in Flask : https://emaildetectionsystem.herokuapp.com

 <br>